-There may technically be better Italian food in the city, but in our technical opinion there aren't many places offering a better food and ambience combination.
-They are doin' the d*mn thing when it comes to heaping portions of traditional Italian food at affordable prices, which might as well be the technical term for being awesome.
+There may technically be better Italian food in the city, but in our technical opinion, there aren’t many places offering a better food and ambience combination than La Scarola.
+They are doin’ the d*mn thing when it comes to heaping portions of Italian food at affordable prices, which might as well be the technical term for being awesome.

-Situated in River West, it's a low-key Italian option compared to your Piccolo Sogno's and RPM's of the world.
-Don't think low-key means you're getting short changed on the food, though, because that would be a mistake.
+Situated in West Town, it’s a low-key Italian option compared to your Piccolo Sogno’s and RPM’s of the world.
+Don’t think low-key means you’re getting short-changed on the food, though, because that would be a mistake.
 La Scarola offers all the classics, from antipastos and calamari to veal marsala or linguini with clams.
 They also have a rotating specials menu with a few items that remain a stronghold, including our personal favorite, the penne a la vodka with shrimp and asparagus.

 The beauty of La Scarola is its versatility.
-Whether you're looking for a casual night with a significant other, gathering with a group of friends for a weekly dinner, or want a full fledged Italian family feast, this place is for you.
-The versatility comes not only from the food, but the familial atmosphere and decor.
-And what's more familiar at an Italian restaurant than white tablecloths and pictures of A-list celebrities like Nicholas Cage and Jim Belushi on the wall?
-Those two staring right at you aside, La Scarola gets the Infatuation approval.
+Whether you’re looking for a casual night with a significant other, gathering with a group of friends for a weekly dinner, or want a full-fledged feast, this place is for you.
+The versatility comes not only from the food, but the atmosphere and decor.
+And what’s more charming at an Italian restaurant in Chicago than white tablecloths and pictures of celebrities like Nicholas Cage and Jim Belushi on the wall?
+Those two staring at you aside, La Scarola gets our approval.

 Mozzarella, tomatoes, olives, roasted peppers, and prosciutto over some baby greens.
 Tough to not be good.

 Our go-to appetizer so try it over the fried stuff.
 They prepare it simply with olive oil, and don’t forget to squeeze some lemon over the top.

 Penne a la Vodka with Shrimp and Asparagus